BioinformaticsBiophysicsUDE/Epitopsy/docs/packages/functions/calculate_partition_function.rst

     Generate 3 files:

-    * the difference in Gibbs free energy in units of :math:`k_bT` for each grid point (:file:`gibbs_free_energy.dx`),
+    * the difference in Gibbs free energy in units of :math:`k_BT` for each grid point (:file:`gibbs_free_energy.dx`),
     * the list all ligand rotations which did not resulted in a collision with the protein for each grid point (:file:`counter_matrix.dx.gz`)